 Financial Services comments: None Legal Services comments: Contained in the report Crime and Disorder: Gambling has the potential to be a source of Crime and Disorder, adopting a refreshed policy every 3 years assists applicants in preventing this.
 Equality and Diversity: The most vulnerable in society can be most at risk of getting into difficulties as a result of gambling, adopting a refreshed policy every 3 years assists applicants in preventing this.
-Service Improvement Plan implications: None Corporate Plan None Risk Assessment Included within report Background papers: Gambling Act 2005 and associated regulations and guidance.
-Appendices/Enclosures: Appendix A Licensing Policy Report author/Lead Officer: lan Rickman
+Service Improvement Plan implications: None

+Corporate Plan None

+Risk Assessment Included within report

+Background papers: Gambling Act 2005 and associated regulations and guidance.

+Appendices/Enclosures: Appendix A Comments Received Appendix B Consultation Comments and Suggested Responses Appendix C Final Draft Gambling Act Statement of Principles

+Report author/Lead Officer: Ian Rickman

-Appendix A
+APPENDIX A